 But what if …?

 In effect, BIM enables a digital build to precede a physical one.
-The virtual information model incorporates the spatial dimensions of height, width and depth; defines objects parametically; and enables discipline-specific data to be combined into one ‘federated’ model.
-Moreover, the system has application at every stage of a project: the initial planning and design phases; the entire construction period; completion, occupation and ongoing asset maintenance.
-All of the information inputted throughout the project’s lifespan is retained.
+The virtual information model incorporates the spatial dimensions of height, width and depth; defines objects parametrically; and enables discipline-specific data to be combined into one ‘federated’ model.
+Moreover, the system is applicable at every stage of a project: the initial planning and design phases; the entire construction period; completion, occupation and ongoing asset management and maintenance.
+All of the information input throughout the project’s lifespan is retained.
 There is no loss of knowledge or detail.

-The 3D technology brings a build to life well before any construction on site.
+The 3D technology brings a build to life well before any construction onsite.
 Such modelling facilitates design development, minimises the likelihood of wasted time or materials, and enhances safety.
-‘Collision’ or‘ clash’ detection reduces the risk of error, from unforeseen structural/services intersection, for example.
-Above all, BIM enables the entire project team to engage and be ‘hands on’ throughout, a truly collaborative approach.
+Furthermore, Chow:Hill's development of a co-ordinated model incorporates the input of other consultants, utilising a ‘collision’ or ‘clash’ detection process that proactively reduces the risk of error when onsite.
+Above all, BIM enables the entire project team to engage and be ‘hands on’ throughout a truly collaborative approach.

 From the refurbishment of existing offices to the planning of a new hotel complex, the construction of a car dealership to the biggest hospital build in the country, Chow:Hill’s expertise with BIM has been integral to each project’s successful outcome.